Ocreatedin/MODELMARKER/README.md

-paper Posted by 2025 WWW--Beyond Dataset Watermarking: Model-Level Copyright Protection for Code Summarization Models The source code is being sorted out, so stay tuned
+We are preparing to release the open-source code for the paper titled "Beyond Dataset Watermarking: Model-Level Copyright Protection for Code Summarization Models," which is being submitted to WWW 2025.
+The code is currently being organized and will be uploaded shortly.